 What makes someone a good candidate for project controls?
 Candidates who fulfill these positions are often high level and may have a Bachelor of Science degree in construction, followed by a master’s degree in business.
 Others may have a Bachelor of Science in engineering and construction management or civil engineering.
 But these are just some examples of educational backgrounds in this field.
 Many also go on to get some sort of master’s degree in business or accounting.

 Experience may include previous supervisory positions in the construction, energy, and government sectors with hands-on knowledge in various project control software systems.
 An industrial estimator, for example, which falls under project controls management, may have a background in food processes, pulp, and paper, or power.
 In addition to software experience, they will have strong conceptual and estimating practices.
 While still, other candidates may have experience working in the oil and gas sector doing cost control for T&D projects, risk management, estimating, and scheduling.
 There really is a wide variety of positions that fall under the scope of project controls work, and FootBridge can help your company manage it.
-Click on our candidate list to see experienced and qualified individuals who work in this field.

 What’s the difference between project controls and project management?
 The answer to this question is the project manager directs the team.
 In contrast, a project controller advises and makes sure the deliverable is obtainable, on-budget, and on-target.

 Project controls start with planning – plain and simple.
 The person in this role will work to identify the “controls” that include data gathering and analysis.
 Once information is collected, there’s development, management, and scheduling to be done.
 This phase is usually followed by cost analysis, risk management, documentation, quality control, and assimilation.
 Of course, this is just a glimpse of the project controls market.
 There really is a wide variety of skill sets and responsibilities that come with the position.

 As always, hiring top talent is essential to the success of your business, and our team is here to help you find the right people with unmatched expertise.